 We hold a wide range of sessions all designed to enhance your career prospects and boost your skills.
 Our sessions run throughout the year and cover topics from working out what to do after you graduate to writing CVs and being successful at interview.

-Find out more about the sessions running throughout Autumn term.
+Find out more about the sessions running throughout this term.